Why Doesn’t The GPU Show Up In Task Manager Performance?

 There are two reasons why the GPU doesn’t appear in Task Manager performance.
 The first possible reason is that the feature isn’t currently unavailable in the current version of Windows.
 Second, if the operating system runs the Fall Creators Update, the part will become available in the next major release of Windows.

-- Go to the Start Menu and open the System Settings.
+- Go to Start and open System Settings.

 - Click About under the System pane.

-- Look for the information about your computer’s Windows version.
-Operating systems that are not version 1709 or higher will require an update.
+- Look for About which mentions your computer’s Windows version.
+Operating systems with versions lower than 1709 will require an update.

-- Make sure to update to a 1709 or higher version as this will then ensure that the new feature becomes available on Windows.
+- Make sure to update to a 1709 version or anything higher as this will then ensure that the new attribute becomes available on Windows.

-- To update Windows, go to Update and Security.
+- To update Windows, go to Update & Security.

-- Click on Windows Update on the left pane.
+- Choose Windows Update found on the next window.

-- Next, click on Check for Updates under the Update Status heading.
+- Next, choose to Check for Updates which you can see under the Update Status.